ElektraInitiative/libelektra/src/plugins/csvstorage/README.md

 Sets the column names.
 Only usable in combination with the `columns` key.
 The number of subkeys must match the number of columns.
 Conflicts with usage of `header`.

+`columns/index`
+Use the value of the column given as argument to index the records instead of the record number.

 ## Examples

 First line should determine the headers: